raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 naive_power([1,1,0], 4) // => [5, 3, 2]
 naive_power([1,1,0], 5) // => [8, 5, 3]
 {%endhighlight %}

+Very interesting, and less expensive than multiplying any two arbitrary matrices, but we are still performing _n_ multiplications when we raise a matrix to the _nth_ power.
+What can we do about that?

+### exponentiation with matrices

 Now let's make an observation: instead of accumulating a product by iterating over the list, let's [Divide and Conquer](http://www.cs.berkeley.edu/~vazirani/algorithms/chap2.pdf).
 Let's take the easy case: Don't you agree that `times([1,1,0], [1,1,0], [1,1,0], [1,1,0])` is equal to `times(times([1,1,0], [1,1,0]), times([1,1,0], [1,1,0]))`?
 And that this saves us an operation, since `times([1,1,0], [1,1,0], [1,1,0], [1,1,0])` is implemented as: